-Zazu Metals Corporation (TSXV:ZAZ) is a Canadian-based exploration company focused on acquiring and developing base metal properties.
+Zazu Metals Corporation (TSXV:ZAZ) is a Canadian-based exploration company which is focused on acquiring and developing base metal properties.
 They hold a 50 percent interest in the Lik Project, a joint venture with Teck Resources Limited.
 Zazu is the operating partner, and automatically earns an 80 percent interest if expenditure commitments are met by 2018.
 The Lik property is one of the largest undeveloped zinc deposits in the west and is located in the mining-friendly state of Alaska.

-- Lik South is expected to be one of the largest and lowest cost producers of zinc concentrate globally according to March 2014 PEA
+- Lik South is expected to be one of the largest and lowest cost producers of zinc concentrate globally according to its March 2014 PEA

-- Underground extension provides exploration upside
+- Underground extension provides an exploration upside

 - Experienced, goal-driven management team

 The Lik Project is a stratiform zinc-lead-silver property located 22 km southeast from Teck’s Red Dog zinc mine in northwestern Alaska.
 Teck has a 50 percent interest in the property.
 Zazu Metals has the exclusive right to increase its interest to 80 percent by meeting certain spending commitments.